lsst-sqre/phalanx/docs/service-guide/create-service.rst

 This documentation is intended for service administrators who are writing a new service in Python.
 If the goal is to instead deploy a third-party service with its own Helm chart in the Rubin Science Platform, see :doc:`add-external-chart`.

-To be deployed in the Rubin Science Platform, a service must come in the form of one or more Docker images and a Helm chart (or Kustomize configuration, although no one currently uses that approach) that deploys those images in Kubernetes.
+To be deployed in the Rubin Science Platform, a service must come in the form of one or more Docker images and a Helm chart (or Kustomize configuration, although no service currently uses that approach) that deploys those images in Kubernetes.

 After you have finished the steps here, go to :doc:`add-service`.